 Types of Roads in Scandinavia

 There are four types of roads in Scandinavia, and each type has its own designated speed limit.
-The speed limit is displayed on a round sign with a red circle outline in kilometers per hour.
+The speed limit is displayed on a round sign with a red circle outline, and will be in kilometers per hour (kph) rather than miles per hour (mph).
 The standard speed limits should be followed unless a sign indicates otherwise.

 Winter Driving in Scandinavia

-Meanwhile, snow tires are not required by law in Denmark, Iceland, or Finland but are recommended for winter road conditions and can be requested from the rental agency when you book your car reservation.
+Meanwhile, snow tires are not required by law in Denmark but are recommended for winter road conditions and can be requested from the rental agency when you book your car reservation.